Hone logo

 Constraints

-• The created_at column will always contain valid timestamp values.
+• The order_date column will contain only valid DATE values or NULL.

-• The query should be efficient and not perform unnecessary operations.
+• The query should be efficient and return the results in a reasonable time.

 Notes